By default, the software will restrict employee and employer contributions, into a money purchase account, as follows:

 Once again, the software gives priority to employee contributions, in terms of applying the contribution allowance.

 With regards to the contribution allowance, the software will automatically ‘carry forward’ any unused contribution allowance, from the preceding 3-year period (where the default restriction has been removed).
-Where ‘carry forward’ allowance is available from the three years immediately preceding the start of the plan, these allowances can be entered via the Taxes screen > Pension Lifetime Allowance > Available Pension Contribution Carryover:
+Where ‘carry forward’ allowance is available from the three years immediately preceding the start of the plan, these allowances can be entered via the Dashboard in Carryover Assumptions > Pension Lifetime Allowance & Carry Forward > Available Pension Contribution Carry Forward: